KarlFarrugiaIcon/OreillyKatas2023/README.md

 #### Deep Dive on System Boundaries

 ##### Authentication Service
-The component diagram illustrates the Authentication Microservice, responsible for user authentication through social media Single Sign-On (SSO).
+The component diagram illustrates the Authentication Microservice, responsible for user authentication through username password or social media.

 ![Alt text](./Images/DomainBoundaries/AuthenticationService.png)

 ##### Trip Management Service
 The component diagram represents a Trip Management Microservice that users interact with through an API gateway.
-Additionally, it leverages a centralized queue infrastructure to publish messages for social media sharing activities.
+Additionally, it leverages a centralised queue infrastructure to subscribe to trip updates.

 ![Alt text](./Images/DomainBoundaries/TripManagementService.png)